bfontaine/Reversi/README.md

 Reversi
 =======

 This is a Reversi game for the C class.
+The project ended on the 20/05/2012, so this repository is now open.

 Usage
 -----